DronRathore/safedelivr/README.md

 - nodejs@8.0.1 (for UI server)
 - datadog-agent aka statsd
 - supervisord (optional)
+- nginx (to proxy pass between frontend and backend, config is included with the code)

 ## Steps
 Make sure you have installed the above required packages, after doing so run the below commands